minio/operator/docs/examples.md

 ```$xslt
 kustomize build examples/kustomization/base | kubectl apply -f -
 ```
+You can include all the certificates that you want in your Tenant and `MinIO` will serve them to its client via [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)

 ## MinIO Tenant with TLS via customer provided certificates and Encryption enabled via Vault KMS